Dteyn/ZFBTool/README.md

 It's important to note that .zfb files for arcade games don't contain the actual game ROM, they only reference to it.

+## Credits

+Thank you to tzlion for the great work on [frogtool](https://github.com/tzlion/frogtool), and to the entire Data Frog SF2000 community.
+This script is only possible thanks to the information that tzlion posted here: https://github.com/tzlion/frogtool#technical-details

 ## Contact

 If you encounter any issues or have suggestions for improvements, feel free to open an issue on this repository.